• Skip to primary navigation

 Sounds pretty fancy, eh?

-We’ve often made this for family gatherings, but we don’t make it just because it’s easy or because it’s cheap.
+We’ve often made this for family gatherings, but we don’t make it just because it’s one of those super easy recipes, or because it’s cheap.
 We make it because it’s SO GOOD.
-And because it tastes like delicious, spicy, warm fall food.

-A Classic Gingerbread Cake (with a modern twist)
+An Old Fashioned Gingerbread Cake (with a modern twist)

 This gingerbread cake is moist, spicy and cozy tasting.
 I absolutely love it served warm.
 The salted caramel recipe isn’t mine – it’s from Sally’s Baking Addiction and it’s our go-to salted caramel recipe.